-- 1. PAS;
+- 1. Personal assistance services (PAS);

-- 2. ADHC services; or
+- 2. Adult Day Health Care (ADHC) services; or

 - 3. Home delivered meal services.

 MIHC providers shall not bill and/or receive payment on days that the beneficiary is attending or admitted to a program or setting (e.g., hospitals, nursing facilities, etc.) which provides ADL or IADL assistance.